pilleatus/orientdb-tutorial-distributed-database/gitbook/database_configuration.md

     COPY ./default-distributed-db-config.json /orientdb/config/default-distributed-db-config.json
     COPY ./server.sh /orientdb/bin/server.sh

-The first Line defines the under-laying image.
-The second command overwrites the configuration for our distributed system.
+The first Line defines the under-laying image, in this case from user "orientdb" the image "orientdb" and the latest version.
+The first COPY command overwrites the configuration for our distributed system.

 ####default-distributed-db-config.json:
 In this file you can define, where the clusters will be stored.